Getting thousands of retweets is the dream of every social media marketer.

 The top three shortening services I would recommend are:

-- T.co – That is Twitter’s native shortener.
-You can’t go wrong with using it.
+- T.co: that is Twitter’s native shortener.
+You can’t go wrong using it.
 The best advantage is that you actually get to see the beginning of the actual link (not a shortened version).

 Social media sites are all full of scammers, spammers and all kinds of nasty individuals.
 So poeple are always weary when it comes to interacting in this medium.